bmoussaud/xld-petclinic-tomcat/README.md

-# xld-petclinic-tomcat
+# xld-petclinic
-This project is a a typical multi-modules maven project with
+This project is a a typical multi-modules Java project with
 * 2 war files (petclinic & petclinic-backend)
 * a dar (Deployment archive) that includes
     * the 2 war files,